 These days, social media can play an incredibly vital role in the make or break of your small business.
 Both small and large enterprises can benefit from the use of social media, as it can connect companies to potential customers and further business opportunities.
 Social media has become such an important part of many people’s day-to-day lives, and we are constantly connected to others through our mobile phones.

 In this modern-day and age, if your business is not optimising on the use of social media, then you are likely missing out on a large number of potential customers/clients.
-You can increase your company’s reach by setting up social media and using the five following steps.
+So, we spoke to the team over at Audience, our social media specialists, to get their thoughts on how you can increase your company’s reach by setting up social media and using the five following steps.

 If you’re looking to improve your online presence by setting up a new company website, then please take a look at our guide on taking your business online.